jkommer/GravatarHelper/README.markdown

 ## Changelog

+### 3.2.2

+  * No longer include a "." in the URL when no extension has been requested.

 ### 3.2.1

-  * Increase MaxImageSize to match new Gravatar maximum size
+  * Increase MaxImageSize to match new Gravatar maximum size.

   * Add a new constant for the blank default image.